vdemir/vdemir.github.io/_posts/2021-05-27-Pre-Browsing.md

 ![Subresources](/images/Pre-Browsing/Subresources.png "Subresources"){:height="97%" width="97%"}

-[According to the Chromium docs](https://www.chromium.org/spdy/link-headers-and-server-hint/link-rel-subresource), it works like this:
+[Preload docs](https://w3c.github.io/preload/), it works like this:

 > “LINK rel=subresource” provides a new link relation type with different semantics from LINK rel=prefetch.
 While rel=prefetch provides a low-priority download of resources to be used on subsequent pages, rel=subresource enables early loading of resources within the current page.